-The Hospitality Management bachelor's degree is broad based in design and includes studies in tourism, hotel management, restaurant management, convention and event management and recreation/leisure operations.
-A new concentration in Cruise Lines begins in September 2002.
-It includes courses in cruise dynamics, cruise operations and cruise marketing.
-This four-year program prepares students for positions in hotels, restaurants, convention bureaus, resorts and other hospitality and recreational facilities.
-The program allows students to pursue concentrations and co-ops in specific fields of study to focus on their career interests.
+The Hospitality Management bachelor's degree is broad based in design and includes studies in tourism, hotel management, restaurant management and recreation/leisure operations.
+This four-year program prepares students for positions in hotels, restaurants, convention bureaus, resorts, cruise lines and other hospitality facilities.
+It also allows them to pursue a concentration with the option of selecting a co-op in a specific field of study to focus on their career interests.

-\ Offered at the Providence and Charleston campuses only.
-Please refer to the Providence and Charleston catalogs for admission criteria for this program.
+\ Offered at the Providence Campus only.
+Please refer to the Providence Catalog for admission criteria for this program.